vsivsi/meteor-file-collection/README.md

 Failed to load resource: the server responded with a status of 404 (Not Found) http://localhost:3000/gridfs/fs/_resumable?resumableChunkNumber=1&  ...
 ```
-This is a side-effect of Resumable.js feature called `testChunks` which is fully supported by fileCollection.
+This is a side-effect of a Resumable.js feature called `testChunks` which is fully supported by fileCollection.
 You can read more about it in [this issue on GitHub](https://github.com/vsivsi/meteor-file-collection/issues/5).

 ### fc.find(selector, [options])
 #### Find any number of files - Server and Client